dbturner/c4bi/README.md

 We recommend users of this package first read [_our publication_](#citation) to understand the conceptual framework behind the project.
 <hr>

-## Installation
-Something about cloning the repository or installing the package from GitHub (depends on where we take functions)

 <hr>
 ## Citation
 Turner, D.B., Behm, J.E., & Helmus, M.R.
 2020.
 Coding for broader impact: Leveraging ecologists' programming skills for effective public communication (in prep)